Purdue-ISL/Veritas/README.md

 - [MPC ABR, 15 s buffer](src/data/datasets/Controlled-GT-Cubic-MPC-LMH): This is used to answer what-if we change the ABR from MPC to BBA with same buffer size.
 - [BBA ABR, 15s buffer, low qualities only](src/data/datasets/Controlled-GT-Cubic-BBA-Low): This is used to answer what-if we use higher qualities in deployment.

-We can use the steps described in [this section](#using-veritas) to infer the INB traces and then run the counterfactual query to get the results.
+We can use the steps described in [this section](#using-veritas) (change the input directory path) to infer the INB traces and then run the counterfactual query to get the results.

 ## Contact
 Please contact cbothra@purdue.edu for any questions.